10 Steps for Doing Short Term Missions Trips Well

 Needless to say, there has been a ton of debate around the topic of how to do short term missions trips well, and it’s a sensitive issue.
 I’ve read countless articles and heated debates on blogs, both lauding and criticizing short term missions/volunteer trips.
 There is everything out there from,

-Having been on both ends of the spectrum as a short term volunteer bumbling along, carefully squirting hand sanitizer every five minutes and sampling street meat, and then eventually committing to become a long term missionary, living six years full time in Uganda and doing the hard work of building relationships and enduring the hilarious/not so funny moments when a family of mice took up residence in my oven, I think I can offer some perspective.
+Having been on both ends of the spectrum as a short term volunteer bumbling along, carefully squirting hand sanitizer every five minutes and then eventually living six years full-time in Uganda hosting teams, I think I can offer a little perspective.

 There is a widening disconnect between what churches and teams think are necessary or helpful, and what actually provides long term sustainable impact for missionaries and nations.